Design websites.

 At any rate.
 Level 1 should be ready to demo and bug test soon.
 The graphics are still only placeholders at the moment.
 I'm not exactly the best pixel artist.

+Some day soon I will release a demo.
 The bulk of the programming has been done.
 But, making the maps, cut scenes, and boss fights is tedious.

 Not to mention the fact that my iphone crashed and i lost 4 months worth of notes that related to the games storyline... yet another delay.